BAMresearch/aRTist-handbook/source/modules-ctscan.rst

 .. note::

-    If fields are left blank they will be filled in automatically.
+    If fields are left empty, they will be filled in automatically.
+For example, the **File Name** is derived from the current project name.

 If you wish to start reconstruction directly after the scan is finished check the corresponding box, **Run Feldkamp**.
 You may set the parameters for Feldkamp on the second page.
 Press the :guilabel:`Run` button on either one of the three pages when finished with the settings.